ku-sldg/plih/_intro/3-Monadic-Interpreter.md

 (Just (z-5))
 ```

-Do you recognize that?
+Do you recognize this?
 Maybe with a few more decorations and formatting:

 ```haskell
 do x <- (Just 10)